-While Reggae and Reggaeton share a similar origin, nothing is more iconic to Jamaica, peace, love and good vibes than Reggae.
-Study up on Bob Marley, Toots and the Maytals, Peter Tosh, Jimmy Cliff, and the plethora of incredible artists who are responsible for the popularization of this genre.
+While Reggae and Reggaeton share a similar origin, nothing is more iconic to Jamaica, peace and good vibes than Reggae.
+Study up on Bob Marley, Toots and the Maytals, Peter Tosh, Jimmy Cliff, etc. There are a plethora of incredible artists who are responsible for the popularization of this genre.

 Reggae was born from Jamaican folk music called mento.
 This guitar-focused music used all acoustic instruments, even some handmade instruments.
 Mento holds a similar place in Jamaica’s history to that of early blues music of the U.S.

-Another type of early Jamaican music, ska, is closely associated with Rastafari: an Afrocentric religion that is known for its peacefulness and empowerment of the individual.
+Another type of Jamaican music, ska, is closely associated with Rastafari.
+It’s an Afrocentric religion that is known for its peacefulness and empowerment of the individual.